Project Design & Logos

 April 2009 | client: EDSA (for Jones & Jones)

-Perhaps these illustrations aren’t quite appropriately categorized here, but I’m putting them on this page because it was a series of consistent renderings produced with a tricky palette under very rapid-fire circumstances.
+Perhaps these illustrations aren’t quite appropriately categorized here, but I’m putting them on this page because it was a series of consistent renderings produced with a tricky palette under very rapid-fire circumstances on a truly sprawlingly huge project to be built in the United Arab Emirates (see my rendering of the site plan for more on this).
 For the most part I was working on them with just one other person (usually an architect who would supply me with AutoCAD output and then discuss and refine with me the effects being implemented).
 We were working to some mighty tight deadlines on these, producing a series of what was initially described as a few but eventually exploded into an array of 27 illustrations, each to be printed at up to 36" width, and I was doing it all from Bellingham with colleagues in Seattle.
-In that sense it was an excellent example of how telecommuting can totally work…especially as I could be working on one architect’s illustration while talking through a rendering assignment with another on the phone; on-site, in person, it’s actually harder to multi-task productively than it is this way.
+In that sense it was an excellent example of how telecommuting can totally work…especially as I could be working on one architect’s illustration while talking through a rendering assignment with another on the phone; on-site, in person, it’s actually harder to multitask productively than it is this way.
 And I am great at multitasking responsibly and with superb organization and accountability.

 E2 Beauty